Koed00/django-q/README.md

 The medic loop checks the health of all workers, including the pusher and the monitor.
 In case one of them dies, the medic will reincarnate a new process to take over the duties of the deceased.

+### Hooks

+When you pass `hook='module.somefunction'` to the package, upon completion of the package this function will be called with the Task object as the first argument.

 ### Todo
 I'll add to this README while I'm developing the various parts.